SadRobotChannel/af/index.md

 10. <a href="http://bit.ly/www-free-dogecoin" target="_blank">Free-Dogecoin</a> - An hourly faucet with an interest
 11. <a href="http://bit.ly/www-rollercoin" target="_blank">RollerCoin</a> - Crypto faucet game

+---
+#### Crypto Discussion

 What is your experience with crypto faucets?
 Have you tried any of them?
 Do you have a favorite site?
+Add your faucets via the comment section below!

 <div id="commento"></div>
 <script src="https://cdn.commento.io/js/commento.js"></script>